 - Define the distribution network and inventory nodes: This can range from having two to four levels of facilities, including mega distribution centers (DCs), regional DCs, hub stores, and retail stores.
 As supply chain leaders look to increase inventory agility, we’ve seen a shift away from centralized DCs and toward regional and micro DCs.

 - Optimize product flow: Review the flow of products from vendors to inventory storage nodes, minimizing extra handling and lead time.
 Ultimately, your enhancements here will drive inventory sizing and optimization, but the results will depend on how effectively you’ve deployed elements of the previous three focus areas.

 The capabilities you need for a nimble supply chain

-> Several other macro trends have put additional pressure on supply chains (read more in our blog series, “Unpacking the Supply Chain”).
+Several other macro trends have put additional pressure on supply chains.
 In this dynamic environment, executives are challenged to build increasingly flexible supply chains.
 Consider, for instance, the accelerated population migration from the Western and Northeastern U.S. to the Southern U.S. This shift will alter geographic demand patterns significantly in the next decade, necessitating a more flexible supply chain.

-> Developing an agile supply chain supported by inventory optimization will require three key capabilities:
+Developing an agile supply chain supported by inventory optimization will require three key capabilities: